 Now in the in the larger church I’m involved with, they’ve been live streaming for a long time.
 They’ve had Facebook lives.
 They’ve got an outstanding tech crew.
 They’ve got great equipment, and so for them, they did exactly the same thing the last two Sundays that they would normally do, except there is nobody in the congregation because of restrictions and gathering.
 They just did it to the video cameras.
 They did the worship, the teaching, and the announcements.
 It was like a regular service.
 Because they’ve got a good tech crew, the quality is outstanding, the video’s outstanding, the audio is outstanding.

-I flip to another church, the same sized church that obviously didn’t have the same level of technical skill and the camera work was nowhere near.
+I flipped to another church, the same sized church that obviously didn’t have the same level of technical skill and the camera work was nowhere near.
 The audio, which is really important, the audio was way, way, way down.
 That second church, even though it’s a large church, needs to revisit what they’re trying to do.

 I’ve been trying to think about the best way to describe what I think is the most effective way on being online.
 Number one, when it comes to the weekly service, think more like a podcast than a service.
 Think of a video broadcast or a really good YouTube channel where there is discussion, and interviews, graphics, sound imports and lots going on.
 There’s some outstanding video podcasts.
 One of the biggest podcasts in the world is I think Joe Rogan, where he just sits a visits with people for an hour and a half.